Farm holidays with kids – refreshingly different.

-Although still in its infancy in the UK, the concept of farm holidays has become hugely popular in countries such as Italy and Austria in recent years.
-The accommodation provided is in comfortable rooms, entirely comparable to hotel rooms and offering all the mod cons we know and love.
+Are you a single parent who wants to get back – right back – to nature, and offer your children a stress-free week of rural life, a world away from the hustle and bustle of the city?
+If so, then single parent farm holidays could be just the right getaway for you.
+Although still in its infancy in the UK, the concept of farm holidays with kids has become hugely popular in countries such as Italy and Austria in recent years.
+The accommodation provided is in comfortable rooms, often entirely comparable to hotel rooms and offering all the mod cons we know and love.
 After that, however, the feel is refreshingly different.
 It’s no longer busy traffic on the roads outside or the kids arguing that wake you up every morning, but the cock crowing, horses and other farm animals waiting for their morning feed, and the kids rushing to see what’s going on.

 Many of the farms complement this natural environment with a variety of activities and tailor-made programmes to the guests they attract.
 Some are more horsey, with their own stables and a range of programmes teaching guests large and small how to ride; others offer children the chance to really muck in, feeding the livestock (watched over by expert adult eyes) or joining tractor rides out across the fields.
 Some, on the other hand, simply invite guests to relax in the truly idyllic countryside, and explore the surrounding area at their own speed.